aanugraha/aanugraha.github.io/_demo/nfiva.markdown

 ### Audio Samples

-- All methods considered below are for determined blind source separation (BSS), in which  source images are estimated given  observations (captured by  microphones) irrespective of the actual number of sources .
-Therefore, as post-processing for the overdetermined cases (), we pick  estimated source images that have the highest average power.
+- All methods considered below are for determined blind source separation (BSS), in which source images are estimated given observations (captured by  microphones) irrespective of the actual number of sources.
+Therefore, as post-processing for the overdetermined cases, we pick estimated source images that have the highest average power.
-- For listening purpose, all audio files are stereo obtained by taking the first two channels from the estimated multichannel source images.
+- For the listening purpose, all audio files are stereo obtained by taking the first two channels from the estimated multichannel source images.
 - For simplicity, the number of parameter updates for AuxIVA is 64 and that for the others is 2048, although they might be sub-optimal.

 ---